 Stetson Law welcomes and encourages applications from prospective transfer students.
-Transfer applications are accepted for fall and spring.
-The fall transfer application will be available on March 1.
-The spring transfer application will be available on November 1.
-Summer transfers are accepted on a case-by-case basis.
+Transfer applications are accepted each fall and spring.
+Summer transfers are also accepted on a case-by-case basis.
 Please use the fall transfer application and contact the office directly to inform us of your wish to be considered for summer admission.

 - Application Fee of $55;

-- Statement explaining reason for requesting to transfer;
+- Statement explaining the reason for requesting to transfer;

-- JD Credential Assembly Service report (Stetson College of Law will request a copy from LSAC);
+- JD CAS report (Stetson University College of Law will request a copy from LSAC);

 - Official transcript from the law school previously attended; and

-The deadline for fall transfer applications is August 1; the deadline for spring transfer applications is January 3.
-All files must be complete by the deadline in order to be considered.
+The deadline for fall transfer applications is July 15; the deadline for spring transfer applications is January 3.
+All files must be completed by the deadline in order to be considered.
 However, please feel free to submit your application in advance of the deadline.
 Files are reviewed on a rolling basis.

-Stetson University College of Law will consider the applicant's academic achievement at his or her current law school, the reason for requesting to transfer, the applicant's undergraduate grades, the LSAT score(s), available space at the College of Law, and may consider other relevant factors.
+Stetson University College of Law will consider the applicant's academic achievement at the previous law school, the reason for requesting to transfer, the applicant's undergraduate grades, the LSAT score(s), and available space at the College of Law, and may consider other relevant factors.
 Any existing disciplinary records will also be part of the evaluation process.